NVSL/Swoop/doc/EagleFile.rst

 two.

 Second, Swoop should only output files that conform to a modified version of the DTD.
-This modified DTD is provided with the Swoop distribution (file name :code:`Eagle-tweaked.dtd`).
-It is based on the dtd that ships with Eagle, but it includes changes to accomodate files that we observe Eagle to produce in practice.
-The changes are marked clearly in the file.
+This modified DTD is provided with the Swoop distribution.
+It is based on the DTD that ships with Eagle, but it includes changes to accomodate files that we observe Eagle to produce in practice.
+You can see the changes we have made by looking at :code:`eagle.dtd.diff` in the source distribution of Swoop.

 Swoop also aspires to produce output that specifies a valid Eagle schematic, library, or board.
 This is challenging, since CadSoft doesn't publish a